MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-tomcat-to-azure-spring-cloud.md

 ---
-title: Migrate servlet applications to Azure Spring Cloud
+title: Migrate Tomcat applications to Azure Spring Cloud
 description: This guide describes what you should be aware of when you want to migrate an existing Tomcat application to Azure Spring Cloud
 author: yevster
 ms.author: yebronsh